dora-team/dora.dev/hugo/content/research/shared/ai/ai-as-a-tutor/index.md

 These examples illustrate how students weave AI into the early stages of research and coursework, using it to scope relevance, sequence learning tasks, and manage time efficiently.

-Many used AI *metacognitively*, as a way to pinpoint what they did not yet understand or needed to study further.
-One student mentioned:
+Many used AI *metacognitively*, as a way to identify what they did not yet understand or needed to study further.

-> “I try to break down the code into chunks.
-Usually AI gives comments for the code and so I try to see how the code is relating to the comment.
-If I still don’t understand, I ask the AI tool to break down the code and explain certain chunks.”

 Of course, these computer science students were not limited to a single use case of AI within a project.
 Many described integrating AI across multiple stages of their workflow, drawing on it for ideation, data exploration, and technical execution.